DuskNgai/Paper-Notes/Readme.md

 ### Large Model

+1. 2017 Attention Is All You Need
-1. 2021 Mask Autoencoder Are Scalable Vision Learners
+2. 2021 Mask Autoencoder Are Scalable Vision Learners
-2. 2023 Segment Anything
+3. 2023 Segment Anything

 ### Poisson